 The Human Services certificate/associate degree is a performance-based training program designed to prepare students for employment in the field of human services/social services.
 Coursework also meets many of the lower division requirements for advanced degrees in related fields.
 The certificate offers students excellent preparation in the knowledge and skills needed for successful employment.
-The certificate also provides an overview of local human services agencies including fieldwork in the student's emphasis of choice.
+The certificate also provides an overview of local human services agencies, including fieldwork in the student's area of choice.

 Program Highlights